End of August 2021. AKA “I’m supposed to be in Japan getting ready for my new semester, thanks a lot COVID-19.”

 Volunteering week 2!
 As I mentioned in last week’s post, there were far more people signing up this week, after the event was advertised to some other student group, I went down on Monday, where there was only one other volunteer in the afternoon, but it was fairly boring.
 She was from Kenya, and we chatted a little bit, but she had trouble hearing or understanding my accent or something and we soon drifted apart to our own tables and I finished all my work and then nodded off a bit because there were only two or three International students that afternoon.
 I did send her and the two girls that were there in the morning a job offer for a casual, part-time student that I had seen that morning though.
 Hopefully one of them gets it.

 Anyway, dissatisfied, I came down the next day again, this time in the morning, as I noticed there were three girls signed up, all of whom I had met the prior week and liked.
-They were fun, and since there weren’t a lot of customers that came, we had several good opportunities to chat too.
+They were fun, and since there weren’t a lot of international students that came, we had several good opportunities to chat too.
 I did see the other three exchanging phone contacts at some point too, but I was dealing with an international student at that point so I never got to do that with them.
 But oh well, I’m pretty much one generation ahead of two of the three anyway.
 I did go have lunch with one of them after the event though, and then I went back to visit my old office to take pictures, and drop off my office key on my boss’s desk.
 Oh, and I took my office nameplate home too, as I don’t expect to be back.

-The University this week also released some new guidelines, including a vaccination status self-declaration process and a number of requirements for students that aren’t vaccinated that make it as irritating as possible for them.
+The University this week also released some new guidelines, including a vaccination status self-declaration process (local) and a number of requirements for students that aren’t vaccinated that make it as irritating as possible for them.
 This is good.
-The University isn’t allowed to mandate vaccination because idiot provincial government, so this is the next best thing.
+The University isn’t allowed to mandate vaccination because of the provincial government, so this is the next best thing.
 As you can see on that page, there’s some other interesting things that were announced too, like a student lottery giving away free tuition to people that need an incentive (besides, you know, the ability to stay alive and not kill others) to get their jab.

-According to the University subreddit, people found out this week that some in-person classes that they had registered and paid for have started to shift online as well.
+According to our University subreddit, people found out this week that some in-person classes that they had registered and paid for have started to shift online as well.
 This is exactly why I wanted to skip this semester, and am glad I did so.
 Everything’s so volatile.
 I don’t actually understand how they can reopen and go back to school, much as I support the concept in general.
 There are no contingency plans in place at all for classes if the professor gets sick and has to take two weeks off!
 And woe betide any student taking a full load who then gets sick and has to be bedridden for two weeks.
 I feel like there are going to be some COVID-19 related deaths this semester from the campus staff and student body.
 And will that be an acceptable price to pay for everyone to go back to school in-person?

 Our busiest time of the year starts in a week or two when school reopens, so things have been ramping up the past week as well as everyone rushes to get their last minute lesson plans done.
 Because people still had some time off this week, I was quite burnt out by the end of the week and the boss told me I was on a collision course for a sick/mental health day, and suggested I voluntarily take Friday off to recharge to avoid that happening during our crunch time.
 I did so.

 Part of what burnt me out were a number of Google tickets where the accounts had been deleted, taking out all the emails and files with it, and the departments absolutely needing the files back.
 The deletions happen because of a somewhat aggressive retention policy after an employee leaves the University — their account gets offboarded and access to the account is locked away for a year, after which it is permanently deleted.
-The problem is, Google Drive files shared out by that user are still very much accessible during that time period, and although departments are supposed to transfer away those files to a departmental account or Google Shared Drive before the time is up, most of them get no indication and have no way in principle to know when the accounts are going to expire, nor are most admin assistants and/or managers seemingly tech-savvy enough to know all the quirks with Google Drive and why accounts get deleted.
-Nor should they necessarily, with how custom our Google environment is and how poorly communication around this has been handled by our department for over a year.
+The problem is, Google Drive files shared out by that user are still very much accessible during that time period, and although departments are supposed to transfer away those files to a departmental account or Google Shared Drive before the time is up, most of them get no indication and have no way in principle to know when the accounts are going to expire, nor are most admin assistants and/or managers tech-savvy enough to know all the quirks with Google Drive and why accounts get deleted.
+Nor should they necessarily, with how custom our Google environment is and how poorly communication around this has been handled.

-This one year deletion cycle was implemented about two years ago, however it was partially broken up until August 15 2020 or so, when it was fixed, and when a bunch of accounts had their doomsday clocks start to tick Now a large load of these accounts are expiring and taking out valuable work with it.
-They can be undeleted within 25 days though, so we’ve been seeing a lot of these tickets over the past week.
+This one-year deletion cycle was implemented about two years ago, however it was partially broken up until August 15 2020 or so, when it was fixed, and when a bunch of accounts had their doomsday clocks start to tick Now a large load of these accounts are expiring and taking out valuable work with it.
+They can be undeleted within 25 days though, so we’ve been seeing a lot of these tickets over the past week or two.
 Correction, I have.
-They were alllll assigned to me, I have had five of them over the past week and change basically, and each one takes a lot of effort to do since it involves research to find out what happened, who the accounts belong to, then reaching out to various different people and teams to get the account restored and files transferred if possible, and if that isn’t enough, then getting my boss to talk to the security office so they can arrange a meeting with the original client.
+They were alllll assigned to me, I have had ten of them over the past week and change basically, and each one takes a lot of effort to do since it involves research to find out what happened, who the accounts belong to, then reaching out to various different people and teams to get the account restored and files transferred if possible, and if that isn’t enough, then getting my boss to talk to the security office so they can arrange a meeting with the original client.

 The itching has largely just about subsided (except on my feet), fueled by the realization last week that it’s (probably) a sensitive skin thing and reacting accordingly now that I’m not jumping at every little sensation and wondering if it’s an allergic reaction or an insect bite.
 It’s still a bit off, and it’s especially acute during a shower with the jets of water on my arms and legs, but scratching by and large no longer creates wounds (except on my feet), although there are a couple leftover ones that will take a few more days to heal.
 It is slightly worse at night still because I can’t control myself as well when half-asleep, but it hasn’t really caused any major new wounds.
 The quality and quantity of my recalled dreams has returned to normal as well.
 Well, “normal”.